SGayathri05/Hacker-Rank-Solutions/README.md

 # Hacker-Rank-Solutions
-This repository contains solution for Hacker Rank programs
+This repository contains solution for Hacker Rank problems